LGBTQ rights in the Philippines: Views

-Ryan Thoreson in his article "Capably Queer: Exploring the Intersections of Queerness and Poverty in the Urban Philippines" researched the LGBT community in the Philippines and how it copes with living in the country.
-He interviewed a total of 80 LGBT informants to gather the data.
-Based on his research LGBT employment and observations, he concluded that under a half of the respondents were employed and weekly income mean was only 1514.28 pesos per week.
+Ryan Thoreson in his article "Capably Queer: Exploring the Intersections of Queerness and Poverty in the Urban Philippines" researched the LGBTQ community in the Philippines and how it copes with living in the country.
+He interviewed a total of 80 LGBTQ informants to gather the data.
+Based on his research LGBTQ employment and observations, he concluded that under a half of the respondents were employed and weekly income mean was only 1514.28 pesos per week.
 The survey also stated that "less than one-third have stable income and very few enjoyed any kind of benefits", and 75% of its respondents said that they would like to do more wage-earning work.

 As for its empowerment section, the survey stated that when the respondents were asked to tell their primary contribution to the household, 45% of them named household chores as their primary contribution, 30% stated giving money or paying the bills, 17.5% provided labor and money, and 7.5% said that they were not expected to contribute anything.
 As for their privacy, 75% of the respondents said that they had enough privacy and personal space.

-In terms of safety and security, Thoreson's journal also provides statistical data in terms of the LGBT community's involvement in crimes as victims.
+In terms of safety and security, Thoreson's journal also provides statistical data in terms of the LGBTQ community's involvement in crimes as victims.
 According to the survey he made, 55% of his respondents were harassed on the street, 31.2% were robbed, 25% had been physically assaulted, 6.25% had been sexually assaulted, 5% had survived a murder attempt, and 5% had been blackmailed by the police.